humanbydefinition/p5.asciify/docs/docs/api/p5.asciify/namespaces/plugins/classes/P5AsciifyPluginRegistry.md

 #### Returns

-`void`
+`boolean`

 #### Throws

-P5AsciifyError - If a plugin with the same ID is already registered or conflicts with built-in renderers
+If a plugin with the same ID is already registered or conflicts with built-in renderers

 ---